What is Chessgames.com Premium Membership?

 For your convenience, there is a link directly to our secure payment

 form directly from the homepage.
-The link reads "premium registration"
+The link reads "upgrade your account"

 and appears directly below the welcome message on the right-hand column.
 This is illustrated in the graphic